novotimo/tlsproxy/README.md

-# tlsproxy
+# TLS Proxy

-Event-based TLS proxy server inspired by nginx
+This is an event-based TLS proxy server inspired by nginx.

-## Installation
+## Compiling

-To install this, you first need to install https://github.com/tlsa/libcyaml.
+To build this, you first need to install https://github.com/tlsa/libcyaml.
 This was built against `libcyaml` 1.4.2.
 Follow their instructions to install it first.

+Optionally, you can install Doxygen to build the docs, but Next, install Doxygen with

 Then, simply do this: